-The University confers degrees upon the recommendation of the faculty and by the authority of the Board of Directors, five times a year: August, September, December, March, and May.
-Students whose degrees are conferred in August/September or December/May are encouraged to participate in the annual May commencement.
+The University confers degrees upon the recommendation of the faculty and by the authority of the Board of Directors, six times a year: August, September, October, December, March, and May.
+All graduates are encouraged to participate in the annual May commencement exercises.
 Degree conferral and commencement dates are posted in the academic calendar.
 The graduation fee covers all aspects of the degree completion process and will be applied to all student accounts of degree candidates, regardless of participation in the commencement ceremony.